zaiisao/Documentation/en/Audio Broadcast/token_server_ruby.md

 2. Synchronize the GitHub repository to your local drive.
 3. Navigate to the **/ruby/sample/** folder and open **rtc_token_builder_sample.rb**.
 > Our demo provides sample-App ID, appCertificate, channelName, uid, and userAccount for demonstration purposes.
-4. Replace the sample-App ID, appCertificate, and channelName with your own.
+4. Replace the sample-App ID, appCertificate, uid, and channelName with your own.
 For information about getting an App ID and an App certificate, see [Token Security](https://docs.agora.io/en/Agora%20Platform/token?platform=All%20Platforms#app-id).
     - If you use an int uid to join a channel, comment out the following code block:
 ```Ruby
    result = AgoraDynamicKey::RtcTokenBuilder.build_token_with_account params_with_account